 Are you worried about bailiffs?
 If you have problem debts, seeing programs like Can't pay?
 We'll take it away can be alarming.
 As one reader said: If I stop my direct debit and don't pay them this month surely they will not be happy?
 I don’t want bailiffs around my house.
-This particular reader had a payday loan, but you may have the same thoughts about other types of "consumer debts" such as … [Read more...]
+If you have already had a letter from a bailiff read: Bailiffs - do you have to let them in?
+What you need to know.
+This … [Read more...]

 If a creditor takes you to court you will get a County Court Judgment (CCJ).
 This is not a criminal conviction, but it will badly damage your credit record and may lead to problems with bailiffs etc if you do not deal with it properly.
 In the first quarter of 2015, there were 209,000 CCJs - this is up over 20% on the number a year ago.
 It seems that debt collectors are going to court more often and for smaller amounts.

 A creditor or debt collector may threaten to take you to court but they may just be bluffing.
 You need to know the facts, what to do if you do get court forms and what happens after you get a CCJ.